In a Nutshell:

 As you can see, with a seat width of 22” and capable of supporting an impressive 450 pounds, this model goes far above and beyond the capacity of most of the other transport chairs on the market today.

-It’s also worth mentioning here that unlike most other transport chairs, when you fold this one up, you can use the push bar as a convenient handle, and the chair will still roll when it’s folded for transport.
+It’s also worth mentioning that, unlike most other transport chairs, when you fold this one up, you can use the push bar as a convenient handle, and the chair will still roll when it’s folded for transport.
 That’s a nice touch that makes it even easier to maneuver, load, and unload.

 Adjustability & Comfort

-The addition of an angled seat would have another advantage, beyond simple comfort.
+The addition of an angled seat would have another advantage beyond simple comfort.

 On-Board Storage & Extras